EightBarren7/MLP/README.md

 A numpy implementations for MLP

 The instruction to the code can be found in [link](https://zhuanlan.zhihu.com/p/501743440)

+The mnist dataset can be downloaded from the [link](https://pan.baidu.com/s/1Gns9LjIZunoug7cMWvkPuQ?pwd=dotn)
 # Settings
 Using these steps to prepare.